rockettheme/docs/Docs/joomla/templates/acacia/comingsoon.md

 ---
 title: Acacia: Coming Soon
-description: Your Guide to Creating Elements of the Acacia Template for WordPress
+description: Your Guide to Creating Elements of the Acacia Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:templates/acacia:Acacia

 ---